 California United Terminal (CUT)

-• Terminal and gate operations running relatively well.
+• Terminal and gate operations are reported to be running relatively well.

 USA Midwest & South Central

-• There has been a significant increase in the number of vessels at anchorage in San Francisco Bay and vessels may omit Oakland as schedules are adjusted.
+• There has been a significant increase in the number of vessels at anchorage in San Francisco Bay, up to nine at a time; and vessels may omit Oakland as schedules are adjusted.

-• Effective Dec.30th, and until further notice, terminals in Oakland will not have night shifts.
+• Until further notice, terminals in Oakland will not have night shifts.

 Tacoma & Seattle

-• Intermodal dwell time at Montreal terminals has not changed from the previous week.
+• Intermodal dwell time at Montreal terminals remains fluid.

 New York Terminals